-The recoverable amounts of the CGUs were determined based on a value-in-use calculation using pre-tax, risk adjusted cash flow projections approved by the Executive Management Team covering a five-year period from 2023 to 2027.
-These projections included certain considerations for climate change-related risks and opportunities on the period.
+The recoverable amounts of the CGUs were determined based on a value-in-use calculation using pre-tax, risk adjusted cash flow projections approved by the Executive Management Team covering a five-year period from 2024 to 2028.
+These projections included certain considerations for climate change-related risks and opportunities.
 Future uncertainty around climate-related risks continue to be monitored including policy, regulatory, legal, technological, market and societal considerations.
 The present value of future cash flows is most sensitive to the terminal value assumptions; management considers these represent an appropriate balance between the oil and gas-related business and the growing renewables sector within the transition to a lower-carbon economy.
-Cash flows beyond the five-year period were extrapolated in perpetuity using a 2.0% (2021: 2.0%) growth rate for the Subsea and Conventional business unit and a 4.0% (2021: 2.0%) growth rate for the Renewables business unit to determine the terminal value.
-The pre-tax discount rate applied to the risk adjusted cash flow projections was 13.3% (2021: 10.6%).
+Cash flows beyond the five-year period were extrapolated in perpetuity using a 2.0% (2022: 2.0%) growth rate for the Subsea and Conventional business unit and a 4.0% (2022: 4.0%) growth rate for the Renewables business unit to determine the terminal value.